Ritwika-14/CoupEarn/README.md

-# 🎉 Welcome to CoupEarn! 🎊
+# 🎉 Welcome to CoupEarn!
-Looking to turn those unused coupons into cash or snag incredible discounts on your favorite brands?
-Look no further than CoupEarn - the game-changer in the world of savings!
+Looking to turn those unused coupons into cash or searching for them?
+Look no further than CoupEarn!

+# What is Coup-Earn?  🎊
+Welcome to our web application, where you can effortlessly monetize your unused coupons and vouchers!
+Simply input your available coupons, set your selling price, and specify the terms and conditions.
+Once published on our platform, interested buyers can request to purchase your listed coupons.
+Upon receiving a request, you'll be notified via email to approve the payment method.

+Conversely, if you're on the lookout for great deals, you can be a buyer too.
+Imagine snagging a $20 off voucher for your favorite brand at just $2!
+Browse through various listings, find the deals that suit you, and connect with the seller seamlessly through our platform.
+Your coupon transactions have never been this smooth!
 🛍️ Maximize Your Savings, Minimize Your Expenses!🌟

 [🌈 TRY 🌟](https://coup-earn.netlify.app/)